ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 <br>

-#### Can I use it on more than one machine?
+#### Can I use my licence on more than one machine?

 Yes.

-You can activate and use Ragdoll on up to 3 machines.
+You can activate and use each Ragdoll licence on up to 3 machines.
 You just can't run a simulation on more than 1 at a time, that could lead to suspension of the licence.

 <br>